Meaning of Food Call for Presentations 2020 (pdf version)

 Any questions?
 Contact us at email@example.com.

 - We are indebted to Santiago Daydí-Tolson for organizing the eight Interdisciplinary and Multicultural Food Representation in Literature, Film, and the Other Arts conferences at University of Texas San Antonio from 1998 to 2014 from which this conference stems.
+The first biannual conference in Greensboro was held in 2018, and we look forward to another engaging symposium in 2020!

 - Barthes, Roland.
 “Toward a Psychosociology of Contemporary Food Consumption.”
 Food and Culture: A Reader (3rd edition).
 Edited by Caroline Counihan and Penny Van Esterik.
 NYC: Routledge, 2013. p.
 26.